shiv-chan/learning-journal/Internet/Domain.md

 ![domain](https://user-images.githubusercontent.com/51708229/116645810-87f1ac00-a9b1-11eb-986b-3ad457b18d4b.png)

 - Top level domain (TLD)

-Generic TLDs are such as `.com`, `.org`, or `.net`.
+<br>Generic TLDs are such as `.com`, `.org`, or `.net`.
 TLDs tell users the general purpose of the service.

-Most don't require web services to meet any paticular criteria, but some TLDs need a clear policy showing the web service's purpose.
+<br>Most don't require web services to meet any paticular criteria, but some TLDs need a clear policy showing the web service's purpose.
 For example, ccSLDs or `.gov`, `.edu`.

-You can register whatever TLDs you want if it's approved.
+<br>You can register whatever TLDs you want if it's approved.

 - Secondary level domain (SLD)

-SLD is the domain that is located to the left of the TLD.
+<br>SLD is the domain that is located to the left of the TLD.

-This could be a name of a brand, a product, or a service.
+<br>This could be a name of a brand, a product, or a service.

 - Country code second-level domains (ccSLD)

-ccSLD represents a paticular language or country.
+<br>ccSLD represents a paticular language or country.
 This requires the service to be provided in a given language or hosted in a certain country.

-ccSLD includes the following domain: `.us`, `.ca`, `.jp`.
+<br>ccSLD includes the following domain: `.us`, `.ca`, `.jp`.

 ## Owing a domain name